March 11, 2020 (last edited April 13, 2021)

 CBS Agency, Inc. is still open for business remotely - we are executing bonds every week but the normal responses may be slower than usual.
 Quotes and applications for professional liability insurance are still being processed.

 As the situation evolves, we will augment our policies and share updates as we have them.
 In the meantime, we’re asking our community to be considerate and employ common sense health habits.
-Please review your local authorities' travel guidance and health advisories, in addition to the CDC advisories.

 We're closely monitoring official guidance from local governmental and health authorities in order to serve you best, and we’ve increased sanitization of our facilities.
 While it is impossible for anyone to predict the spread of the coronavirus and fully understand its impact, it does not alter the CBA's focus on continuing to serve our members and customers.
 We have the people, technology, products, services and tools to do just that.